 Primary Care Research

-2016-present TSC Member of NIHR PGfAR STREAM Trial (Southampton): PI: P.Little.
+2016-present SC Member of NIHR PGfAR STREAM Programme (Southampton): PI: P.Little.
 Screen and TREAt for Malnutrition Programme

 2015-2017 DMC Chair of BHF and Stroke Association PROPS Trial: PI:J.Mant Preventative Role Of Polypill (in) Stroke: A multi-centre randomised controlled trial of a polypill strategy versus standard primary care for secondary prevention of stroke

 2017-present DMC Chair of NIHR HTA REST Trial (Bristol): PI A.Hay.
-Runny Ear Study.
+The Runny Ear Study.

 2012-2015 TSC Member of NIHR School for Primary Care OSAC Trial (Bristol): PI: A.Hay.
 The Oral Steroids for Acute Cough Trial.